EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 )
 ```

 The [ntile() window function](https://www.postgresql.org/docs/current/static/functions-window.html) is useful for this kind of thing.
 It divides the given partition into buckets, and returns the number of the bucket for each row.
 Here, the partition consists of the whole data set; we sort it by educational score to ensure low-scoring grid squares get low-numbered buckets.
 Note also that I can change the colors, adding or removing groups, simply by adjusting the `colors` CTE.
-This could theoretically prove handy, if I decided I didn't like the number of levels or the color scheme, but it's a feature I never used for this visualization.
+This could theoretically prove handy, if I decided I didn’t like the number of levels or the color scheme, but it’s a feature I never used for this visualization.

-We're on the home stretch, at last, and I should clarify how I plan to turn the
+We’re on the home stretch, at last, and I should clarify how I plan to turn the
 database objects into KML, usable on a Liquid Galaxy.
 I used
 [ogr2ogr](http://www.gdal.org/ogr2ogr.html) from the GDAL toolkit.
 It converts
 between a number of different GIS data sources, including PostGIS to KML.
 I